Percussion welding: History

 The joining of small aluminum wires has always presented much difficulty on account of the oxide film which prevents the metal parts from flowing together, unless brought to a point of fluidity at which the oxide film can be broken up and washed away.
 If this be attempted with small sections, the whole mass is likely to be oxidized, and the resulting joint will be brittle or “crumbly.”

 In 1905 Lewis W. Chubb, of the Westinghouse Electric and Manufacturing Co., Pittsburgh, Penn., discovered that if two pieces of wire were connected to the terminals of a charged condenser, and then brought together with some force, that enough electrical energy would be concentrated at the point of contact to melt the wires, while the force of the blow would weld them together.
 Accordingly, a welding process was developed and used by the Westinghouse company, and machines made which were capable of welding all kinds of wire up to No. 13 gauge.
 The process was called electro-percussive welding.

-There is some degree of ambiguity regrading the definition of the percussion welding process.
+There is some degree of ambiguity regarding the definition of the percussion welding process.
 To quote the Welding Handbook:

 "The term percussive, or percussion welding, has of late years been abused by applying it to certain types of welds made with very short timing."